greenboxal/doggohub/doc/api/ci/README.md

-# GitLab CI API
+# DoggoHub CI API

 ## Purpose

-The main purpose of GitLab CI API is to provide the necessary data and context for GitLab CI Runners.
+The main purpose of DoggoHub CI API is to provide the necessary data and context for DoggoHub CI Runners.

 All relevant information about the consumer API can be found in a [separate document](../../api/README.md).